Skip to main content

 Hannah Kent

-Prussia, 1836 - Hanne Nussbaum is a child of nature - she would rather run wild in the forest than conform to the limitations of womanhood.
-In her village of Kay, Hanne is friendless and considered an oddity . . . until she meets Thea Ocean.
+Prussia, 1836 - Hanne Nussbaum is a child of nature.
+In her village of Kay, Hanne is friendless and considered an oddity until she meets Thea Ocean.

 1838 - The Nussbaums are Old Lutherans, bound by God's law and at odds with their King's order for reform.
-Forced to flee religious persecution the families of Kay, board a crowded, disease-riddled ship bound for the new colony of South Australia.
+Forced to flee religious persecution, they flee for the new colony of South Australia.
 In the face of brutal hardship, the beauty of whale song enters Hanne's heart, along with the miracle of her love for Thea.

-South Australia, 1838 - A new start in an old land.
-God, society, and nature itself decree Hanne and Thea cannot be together.
-But within the impossible … is devotion.
+South Australia, 1838 - God, society, and nature itself decree Hanne and Thea cannot be together.
+But within the impossible is devotion.

 Dramarama